 In Pennsylvania, assets are distributed as follows:

-- Spouse gets ½ of the estate and the children share the remaining ½.
+Spouse gets half of the estate and the children share the remaining half.